* We do not pull teeth, perform root canals or have a dentist on site*

 - You have difficulty swallowing

-Please visit one of our emergency room locations for dental emergencies.
+Visit one of our emergency center locations for dental emergencies.
 We can help you start feeling better so that you can continue to live a pain-free life.